🎁 Health as Christmas gift: Surprise your loved ones with a CARE Voucher - buy Voucher

 Understanding and managing your health through measures like uric acid level checks is vital to safeguarding your well-being for the future.

-Embracing this opportunity means prioritizing your health and quality of life, ensuring you have the support and resources to detect any changes early and address them effectively for a healthier, happier future as you grow older.
+Embracing this opportunity means prioritizing your health and quality of life, ensuring you have the resources to detect any changes early and address them effectively for a healthier, happier future as you grow older.

 Elena is an enthusiastic Health Coach and blog writer at CARE, with a passion for holistic medicine and health.
 Previously, Elena worked for almost five years as a coach leading retreats, workshops, and seminars.
 These included mind-body therapy: breath work, meditation, and massage; as well as energy force therapy: reiki, and qi gong; and third expressive therapy: movement, writing and support groups.
 Elena shares exciting articles on the blog, on the topic of where the alternative and traditional medicine intersect with Western Medicine.
 Elena is also the driving force behind the CARE community.
 In her spare time, she enjoys hiking, traveling to remote locations and dancing.
 You might also see her on the lake of Zurich as a coast guard.
 Join her on her journey to learn more about health and discover the world of preventive medicine!
 Visit all articles written by Elena!